-This course will cover communication devices used in persuasive writing, internal communication, and media relations.
-Students will use these devices, along with basic design theory and software, to create the type of publications most widely required in workplace writing.
+The course covers techniques used in informative and persuasive writing for internal and external communication.
+Students will use these techniques to create the kinds of messages most widely required in the workplace.

 Prerequisite(s): 801-136 English Composition 1 or 801-195 Written Communication or 801-219 English Composition 1